Our Society’s History

 2017 the Society published it’s first hardback book, “Folkestone Through Artists Eyes'” (ISBN 9780995562004), providing an illustrated history of the town with artworks by 50 members.
 It also created a public art installation, hosted by the historic St Eanswythe’s and St Mary’s Church, as part of the Folkestone Triennial Fringe festival and moves out of The Grand.

 2018 Sue Brelade stood down after five years as Chair of the Society, having overseen its modernisation, incorporation as a registered Charity and its return to financial health.
-She is succeeded by John Keller.
+She was succeeded by John Keller.

 We are grateful to John Sussams, FAS Editor, for providing the original version from which this history is an extract.
 In that version John stated that his short history of Folkestone Art Society had been extracted from a number of sources and was, to the best of his (and our) knowledge, correct.
 If you do spot any errors, please let us know.
 There is currently a gap in our information for the decade of the 1950s.
 We should be grateful for any contributions.